Topics Map > Software Guides > Audacity

 - Click the drop-down menu in the track controls for the track and select “Split Stereo Track” to separate the two channels into separate tracks.
 The audio will now be in two tracks, which are noted as “Left” and “Right” in the track controls.

-- Click within the Left track, the top track, to create two keyframes that will fade-out the track:
+- Click on the blue volume control line for the clip within the Left track, the top track, to create two keyframes.
+These will be used to fade out the clip:

 - Keyframe 1: The start of the fade-out, at full volume.

 - Keyframe 2: The end of the fade-out.